liuruoze/HierNet-SC2/README.md

 # HierNet-SC2

-The codes, data, models, and logs for the paper "On Reinforcement Learning for Full-length Game of StarCraft".
+This repository is the official code of the journal version of the paper "On Reinforcement Learning for Full-length Game of StarCraft".

 ## Codes

-The below table shows the scripts and codes in the project.
-We provide codes for the main training of a strong agent, playing to generate replays, and extracting in replays to generate macros.
+The below table shows the codes in the project.
+We provide codes for the training of agents, generating replays, and mining macro actions.

 Content | Description
 ------------ | -------------
-./main.py | the script for the main training code ./mine_from_replay.py | the script for extracting from replays to generate macro-actions ./play_for_replay.py | the script to play the game for experts to generate replays ./multi_agent.py | the codes for the agent in the RL training ./new_network.py | the codes for the neural network model in the agent ./param.py | the hyper-parameters in the neural network ./algo/ | the algorithms like ppo
+./main.py | the codes for the training code ./mine_from_replay.py | the codes for mining macro-actions ./play_for_replay.py | the codes for generating replays ./multi_agent.py | the codes for the agent ./new_network.py | the codes for the neural network model ./param.py | the hyper-parameters
+./algo/ | the algorithm of ppo
 ./lib/ | the library functions

 ## Data

-The below table shows the data for training and generating content.
+The below table shows the data for training agent and generating macro actions.

 Content | Description
 ------------ | -------------